Primary ovarian insufficiency: Causes

 The cause of POI is idiopathic in 39-67% of cases.
-Some cases of POI are attributed to autoimmune disorders such as autoimmune oophoritis, Hashimoto thyroiditis, Addison disease, type I diabetes mellitus, pernicious anemia, genetic disorders such as Turner syndrome and Fragile X syndrome, metabolic defects, and enzyme defects.
+Some cases of POI are attributed to autoimmune disorders such as autoimmune oophoritis, Hashimoto thyroiditis, Addison disease, type I diabetes mellitus, pernicious anemia, genetic disorders such as Turner syndrome, Trisomy X, and Fragile X syndrome, metabolic defects, and enzyme defects.
 One study showed a strong correlation between incidence of POI and certain variants in the inhibin alpha gene.
 Chemotherapy and radiation treatments (especially radiation to the pelvis) for cancer can sometimes cause POI.
 The effect of chemotherapy or radiation is variable and in a mouse model, with results consistent with observations in humans, cyclophosphamide can result in an 87% reduction in primordial follicles 72 hours after administration.
 Women who have had a hysterectomy tend to go through menopause early and have a nearly twofold increased risk of POI.
 Almost any pelvic surgery has the potential to damage the ovary by affecting its blood supply or causing inflammation in the area resulting in POI, especially surgery to the ovaries themselves (e.g. for treatment of ovarian cysts or endometriosis).
 Certain environmental toxins such as phthalates, bisphenols, and dioxins are also associated with POI.
 Certain infectious diseases, such as mumps or HIV may also damage the ovaries, leading to POI.